 Also of interest is that Laurel has more people living here who work in computers and math than 95% of the places in the US.

 Laurel is an extremely ethnically-diverse city.
 The people who call Laurel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurel residents report their race to be Black or African-American, followed by White.
 Laurel also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.84% of the city’s residents.
-Important ancestries of people in Laurel include German, African, Jamaican, and Italian.
+People of Hispanic or Latino origin account for 18.26% of the city’s residents.
+Important ancestries of people in Laurel include African, Irish, German, Jamaican, and Nigerian.

 The most common language spoken in Laurel is English.
 Other important languages spoken here include Spanish and African languages.